Welcome to Year 2!

 - Please ensure that your child brings their book bag with reading book and diary into school every day.

-- A water bottle and a snack for break.
-Incase you forget, there is always fruit in the classroom each day and also fresh water.
-You can also send in some tuck money- just hand it in to Miss Poynton who will keep it safe.
+- A water bottle and a healthy snack for break.
+In case you forget, there is always fruit in the classroom each day and also fresh water.
+You can also send in 30p for the daily tuck shop - just hand it in to Miss Poynton who will keep it safe.

-- Please ensure that your all of your child’s clothing is clearly labelled with their name so that items of clothing can always be given back.
+- Please ensure that your all of your child’s clothing is clearly labelled with their name so that we can try our best to return any items if lost.

 Ash is full of amazing children and we want to celebrate every success and achievement during this year both inside and outside of school.
 Mrs Harvey and myself would love to hear about all the amazing things your child does, so please do come in and tell us about them.